vlang/vsl/README.md

 # V Scientific Library

-A pure-V scientific library with a great variety of functions.
+VSL is a Scientific Library with a great variety of different modules.
+Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries that allow high performance computing as an alternative.

 > The version of this module will remain in `0.x.x` unless the language API's are finalized and implemented.